Cisco-AMP/java_security/blog.md

 This is particularly useful since we can write the `useMap` method without caring  which `Map` implementation is passed into the method.

 ### Serialization
-Serialization is the act of taking data in a program and converting it to an array of bytes.
+Serialization is the act of converting structured (objects in Java) data to an array of bytes.
 A program should then be able to recover the data through a reversal of the process (deserialization).
 There are standard techniques to help since serialization is very common.
 Java includes its own mechanism for serialization through the `java.io.Serializable` interface and the `java.io.ObjectOutputStream` and `java.io.ObjectInputStream` classes.